 When a PC-1 or PC-2 is first powered up, it will perform a memory diagnostic on all RAM, up to the memory limit set by system board switch #2.
-This powerup diagnostic actually serves two purposes: (1) to test memory for correct operation, and (2) to purge out any stray parity errors which may exist.
-However, any memory which may exist in the computer above the switch settings, up to address :9FFFF or between addresses :C0000 and :EFFFF (in a PC-1 only), will not be parity purged and may generate false parity errors if a memory read is attempted in those address ranges.
+This powerup diagnostic actually serves two purposes:

+- 1. To test memory for correct operation - 2.
+To purge out any stray parity errors which may exist.

+However, any memory that exists in the computer above the switch settings (up to address :9FFFF or between addresses :C0000 and :EFFFF) will not be parity purged and may generate false parity errors if a memory read is attempted in those address ranges.